-Jessika Edgar is a ceramic artist.
-While her work is often mixed media, the most prominent material is always clay.
-Jessika earned a BA and MA in Art from California State University Northridge in Northridge, CA, in 2008 and 2009, respectively.
+Jessika Edgar (b.1987) earned a BA and MA in Art from California State University Northridge in Northridge, CA, in 2008 and 2009, respectively.
 In 2011, she received her MFA in Ceramics from Cranbrook Academy of Art.
-Jessika has exhibited nationally and has been a visiting Artist-in-Residence at Grand Valley State University in Allendale, MI, Assistant and Visiting Artist at Guldagergaard: International Ceramic Research Center in Skaelskor, Denmark, and most recently the Post-MFA Fellow at The Ohio State University in Columbus, OH.
-Jessika is currently an Assistant Professor and the Area Head of Ceramics at New Mexico State University, Las Cruces, NM.
+Jessika has exhibited nationally and internationally, in venues that include Arizona State University’s Ceramic Research Center/Brickyard Gallery and Museum De Arte de Ciudad Juárez.
+She has been an Assistant and Artist at Guldagergaard: International Ceramic Research Center in Skaelskor, Denmark, the Post-MFA Fellow at The Ohio State University in Columbus, OH, and most recently an Artist in Residence at The Banff Centre in Alberta, Canada.
+Jessika is currently an Assistant Professor and the Area Coordinator of Ceramics at Wayne State University, Detroit, MI.